eric-s-s/python_boilerplate/README.md

 - pytest
 - pre-commit: If you don't use it, you should start.
 - ruff: For all your linting and formatting needs.
+- ty: A type-checker from Astral **CURRENTLY IN ALPHA**!
+Use at your own risk.
 - uv: A fast package/environment manager
 - ipython: Run with `uv run ipython`.
 Nicer than regular interpreter
 - github actions: There are basic github action for CI